it-landfill/100DaysOfPython/days/97-99-online-game-api/README.md

 On this first day, you already watched the videos.
 Now you'll need to design what data to store in the database and model that with SQLAlchemy.

-Feel free to borrow heavily from our code we already wrote for the **[SQLAlchemy day](https://github.com/talkpython/100daysofcode-with-python-course/tree/master/days/91-93-sqlalchemy)**.
+Feel free to borrow heavily from our code we already wrote for the **[SQLAlchemy day] 100daysofcode-with-python-course/tree/master/days/91-93-sqlalchemy)**.

 Note that you'll probably want a virtual environment for this one as it involves plenty of external packages.